Prestatyn: Administrative history

 Plaque on the former Urban District Council Offices on Nant Hall Road, built 1903.

 Prestatyn was formerly part of the ancient parish of Meliden (also called Meliden with Prestatyn) in the historic county of Flintshire.
 When elected parish and district councils were established in 1894 Meliden was given a parish council and included in the St Asaph Rural District.
 A separate urban district called Prestatyn was created from part of Meliden parish in 1896.
 The urban district council built itself a headquarters on Nant Hall Road in 1903.
 Prestatyn Urban District was abolished in 1974, with its area becoming a community instead.
 District-level functions passed to Rhuddlan Borough Council, which was in turn replaced by Denbighshire County Council in 1996.

 Transport

 Rail

 Prestatyn railway station is on the North Wales Coast Line which connects the town with Holyhead to the west and Chester to the east.
 It is run by Transport for Wales.

 Bus

 Bus services are provided by Arriva Buses Wales, which visit Rhyl, Flint, Chester, Colwyn Bay and Llandudno.

 Road

-Prestatyn is on the A547 and A548 roads, and is about 6 miles from the A55.
+Prestatyn is on the A547 and A548 roads, and is about 6 mi from the A55.